google-parfait/tensorflow-federated/README.md

 ## Installation

-See the [setup](docs/setup.md) documentations for instructions on how to install TensorFlow Federated as a package or build TensorFlow Federated from source.
+See the [install](docs/install.md) documentation for instructions on how to install TensorFlow Federated as a package or build TensorFlow Federated from source.